ZhijieXiong/dlkt/README.md

 - Reproduction results on `single concept` datasets.
 Please note:

   1. For datasets with a small number of questions, our DKT and ATKT also provide results with questions as items.
-  2. For the `statics2011` and `edi2020-task34` dataset, our data preprocessing is different from `PYKT`
+  2. For the `statics2011` and `edi2020-task34` dataset, our data preprocessing is different from `pyKT`

   |           |  Statics2011   |     NIPS34     |
   | :-------: | :------------: | :------------: |